Sukhdarshan Dhaliwal: Biography

-Sukhdarshan Dhaliwal is originally from village of Lohara, Punjab.
-He now lives in Shawnee, Kansas.
+Sukhdarshan Dhaliwal was originally from the village of Lohara, Punjab.
+He later lived in Shawnee, Kansas.
 He was a contemporary author of ghazal poetry in English, Punjabi, and Urdu.
 He started writing Punjabi poetry in the mid-1980s.
 In 1986, he published “Hanjua’n Di Aawaaz”, a collection of poems about 1984 and Sikhism.
 In 1990, he published another book of Punjabi poems, “Sat Rangey Lafaz”.
 In addition to his books, several of his ghazals in Punjabi were issued on CD in a collection titled Roo-B-Roo (Face to Face) sung by Jagjit Singh Zirvi.
 In December, 2005 he started writing ghazals in the English language.
 Sukhdarshan was influenced by Urdu/Hindi ghazals, and Sufi Punjabi Music.
 In 2008, he published “Sach de Sanmukh”, a collection of Punjabi poems.
 In 2009, he published a collection of ghazals written in English, "Ghazals At Twilight".

 In 2005, he also started a Punjabi Cultural Society in the Kansas City Area to celebrate the poetry, song, and dance traditions of his homeland in the United States.
 He continued to work in the Kansas City Punjabi community to promote Punjabi cultural events.

-Sukhdarshan Dhaliwal passed away on January 26, 2015 at the age of 65.
+Sukhdarshan Dhaliwal died on January 26, 2015, at the age of 65.